How to Give Your Pet as Peaceful a Move as Possible

 • If you order your pet’s food and/or medicines online or get them sent through the mail, make sure you update your account with the new address to ensure there is no lapse in your orders.
 If your pet is resisting to eat for some reason, you can provide them with items like a lick mat in order to stimulate their appetite.

 • Many people downsize and declutter in the weeks prior to a move.
+One effective way to do this is by visiting pawn shops, which can be a great place to sell valuable items quickly.
+You can look for Pawn Shops Open Near Me to find locations in your area.
 It’s a smart decision to keep all pet items (toys and bedding) no matter how raggedy they may appear.
 Keeping a few torn sheets or towels may be wise, too.
 Animals cling to familiar items and smells.
 During a stressful event, having comfort items – no matter how ugly! – can be a lifesaver for both you and your pet!

 • Plan a pre-move consultation with your veterinarian.
 If your pet is extremely unruly, skittish, or anxious, it’s probably a good idea to consider anti-anxiety options like giving your furry friend the best cbd oil for dogs.
 You will also need to get copies of your pet’s medical records to pack with other important documents.